keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ![Screen Shot 2020-06-19 at 6 26 37 PM](https://user-images.githubusercontent.com/13093517/85183681-8cf6b280-b25a-11ea-8b54-d1e54ba754a6.png)

-- These components, which will be explained in depth in case they are not known already, actually correspond to the traffic flow for how data will reach your instances.
-Whether the traffic originates from outside of the VPC or from within it, it must first go through the route table to know where the desired destination is.
-The traffic then passes through subnet level security as described by the NACL.
+- These components, which will be explained in further depth in case they are not already known, actually correspond to the traffic flow for how data will reach your instances.
+Whether the traffic originates from outside of the VPC or from within it, it must first go through the route table by way of the router to know where the desired destination is.
+Once that is known, the traffic then passes through subnet level security as described by the NACL.
 If the NACL deems the traffic as valid, the traffic then passes through to the instance level security as described by the security group.
-If the traffic hasn't been dropped at this point, only then will it reach the instance it is intended for.
+If the traffic hasn't been dropped at this point, only then will it reach its intended instance.
-- The VPC Wizard is the automated tool for creating new VPCs.
+- The VPC Wizard is an automated tool that is useful for creating custom VPCs.
 - You can have your VPC on dedicated hardware so that the network is exclusive at the physical level, but this option is extremely expensive.
-Fortunately, once a VPC is set to Dedicated hosting it can be changed back to default hosting via the AWS CLI, SDK or API.
-Existing hosts must be in a `stopped` state to do so.
+Fortunately, if a VPC is on Dedicated hosting it can always be changed back to the default hosting.
+This can be done via the AWS CLI, SDK or API.
+However, existing hosts on the dedicated hardware must first be in a `stopped` state.
-- VPC can also serve as a kind of bridge between your corporate data center and the AWS cloud.
-With an AWS VPN, your VPC becomes an extension of your on-prem environment.
+- VPCs can also serve as a bridge between your corporate data center and the AWS cloud.
+With an VPC Virtual Private Network, your VPC becomes an extension of your on-prem environment.
 - The IP range of a default VPC is always **/16**.
 - When creating IP ranges for your subnets, the **/16** CIDR block is the largest range of IPs that can be used.
 This is because subnets must have just as many IPs or fewers IPs than the VPC it belongs to. .A **/28** CIDR block is the smallest IP range available.
-- With CIDR in general, a **/32** denotes one IP address and **/0** refers to the entire network The larger higher go in CIDR, the more narrow the IP range will be.
+- With CIDR in general, a **/32** denotes one IP address and **/0** refers to the entire network The higher you go in CIDR, the more narrow the IP range will be.